 Over the years I have, I think, found the perfect solution to grilling the bestest most tenderest ribs ever.

-Grilling of course is different then smoking or slow-cooked Kansas or St. Louis style ribs.
-That method is a completely different animal, and takes hours to get them done just right.
+Grilling, of course, is different than smoking or slow-cooked Kansas or St. Louis style ribs.
+That method is a completely different animal and takes hours to get them done just right.

 My method takes MUCH less time and yields excellent, tasty and tender results.

 Tear two sheets of heavy duty aluminum foil large enough to tightly wrap a rack of ribs in.
 Turn the rack over and with your finger, find the “membrane” that covers the back of the ribs; starting at the short side of the ribs loosen the membrane with your finger; once loosened, take a paper towel and get a firm grip on it; then pull across the back towards the large end.
 The membrane should zip off.
 If the whole thing does not come off the first time, find where it tore and do it again.